 - British 7861 ton freighter Maidan (all 91 perish)

 The Royal Navy sends massive forces (including battlecruisers HMS Hood and Repulse) to look for Admiral Scheer.
-For those who disparage the effect of surface raiders as a waster of money and resources versus U-boats, forcing the Royal Navy to allocate a large fraction of its resources to searching for raiders like the Admiral Scheer is a major benefit that is usually overlooked.
+For those who disparage the effect of surface raiders as a waste of money and resources versus U-boats, forcing the Royal Navy to allocate a large fraction of its resources to searching for raiders like Admiral Scheer is a major benefit that is usually overlooked.

 Elsewhere, the British also lose several ships, though in not quite as dramatic a fashion.

 U-99 (Kplt.
 Otto Kretschmer), which has just finished sinking two AMCs and a freighter, comes across Convoy HX 83.
-Kretschmer torpedoes and sinks 6993 ton British freighter Scottish Maiden.
+Kretschmer torpedoes and sinks 6993-ton British freighter Scottish Maiden.
 There are 16 deaths and 27 survivors - who are also rescued by HMS Beagle, which had helped to rescue the survivors of Kretschmer's earlier victims.

 U-123 (Kptlt.
 Karl-Heinz Moehle), on her second patrol, is shadowing Convoy HX 83 also.
 While it does not make an attack, it is attacked by HMS Beagle.
 The U-boat is damaged and returns to Lorient.